-Graduate students should consult their departments and the Office of the Dean for Graduate Education.
+Graduate students should consult their departments and the Office of Graduate Education.
 View Graduate Policies and Procedures on changes in registration.

 The Massachusetts Institute of Technology is committed to the principle of equal opportunity in education and employment.
 The Institute does not discriminate against individuals on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin in the administration of its educational policies, admissions policies, employment policies, scholarship and loan programs, and other Institute administered programs and activities, but may favor US citizens or residents in admissions and financial aid. *